-The phrase “it came to pass” shows up 1,297 times within the Book of Mormon and 1.5 million times in other 19th century books.
-You are really going to try to frame that as a parallel?
-There is only one true parallel: “The foolish imaginations of his/their heart(s).”
-This only shows up 386 times in Google’s collection of 19th century books, though that does not include books from the 18th century or older, or more obscure books.
+The phrase “the land” shows up 1,297 times within the Book of Mormon and 1.5 million times in other 19th century books.
+You are really going to try to claim that as a parallel?
+Everybody was saying it!
+There is only one true parallel that I could find: “The foolish imaginations of his/their heart(s).”
+This only shows up 386 times in Google’s collection of 19th century books, that I could find, though that does not include books from the 18th century or older, or more obscure books.
 You are really going to claim based on one tiny parallel phrase that this book reads and sounds like the Book of Mormon, with the same parallels and themes?

-Different Contexts – CES Letter picks from The First Book of Napoleon: “their inheritances their gold and silver and.”
-But this is a phony quote.
-That’s not what it says.
+The First Book of Napoleon is a totally different book than the Book of Mormon.
+In order to make them sounds similar, you have to twist what the books actually say.
+For example, CES Letter picks from The First Book of Napoleon: “their inheritances their gold and silver and.”
+But that’s not what it says.
 Here is what the book actually says, in context: